SanYue-TechArt/RTXGI-DDGI-URP/README.md

 - Only DirectX12 API is supported on Windows

 - Only one probe volume supported, and you can`t rotate it
-- Probe Classification and Probe Variablity is not supported
+- Probe Classification is not supported
 - We use FindObjectsOfType to grab scene lights in each frame, it may be expensive
 - Transparent object is not tested at this version